-The Pipeline Operators are authorised to disclose such data as is set out within Appendix K-3 to the holder of the “smart meter communications licence” as defined by the Statutory Instrument 2012 No.2400: The Electricity and Gas (Smart Meters Licensable Activity) Order 2012.
+The Pipeline Operators are authorised to disclose such data as is set out within Annex V-9 of the UNC to the holder of the “smart meter communications licence” as defined by the Statutory Instrument 2012 No.2400: The Electricity and Gas (Smart Meters Licensable Activity) Order 2012.
 Such data may relate to all Supply Meter Points regardless of status.
-Pipeline Operators are authorised to appoint a third party agent (i.e. Xoserve) to manage the collation and transmission of the data set out within Appendix K-3 on to the holder of the “smart meter communications licence”.
+Pipeline Operators are authorised to appoint a third party agent (i.e. Xoserve) to manage the collation and transmission of the data set out within Annex V-9 of the UNC on to the holder of the “smart meter communications licence”.

-25.1 Subject to Clause 25.2(a) the data, including metering data, which is processed by or
+…………..25.1 Subject to Clause 25.2(a) the data, including metering data, which is

-recorded or maintained on the Computer System or any other computer system of the
+(a) processed by orrecorded or maintained on the Computer System or any other computer system of the

+Pipeline Operator; and

+(b) processed by, or recorded or maintained on any computer system of, athird party on behalf of the Pipeline Operator

-Pipeline Operator (including all intellectual property rights in such data) shall belong
+(including all intellectual property rights in such data) shall belong

 to the Pipeline Operator; and subject to Clause 25.2(b) the Pipeline Operator may,